-Airbnb Will Literally Pay You To Move To This Beautiful Italian Town For Three Months
+Airbnb Has Chosen The Winners They’ll Pay Live In This Beautiful Italian Town For Three Months

 Grottole, a beautiful town located in southern Italy has an unusual problem: it doesn’t have enough residents.